hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

   * [SHAP decision source code][5]
     * In the `decision plot`, by default the features are ordered by importance order.
 When there are multiple records, the importance of a feature is the sum of absolute shap values of the feature
   * Include multiple records plot
-  * For each record, it shows how does each feature value lead to the final predictio result
+  * For each record, it shows how does each feature value lead to the final prediction result

 ## Tips
 * When the data is large, you can use `clustered_df = shap_kmeans(df)` and put this clustered_df in a shap explainer.
 This method helps speed up the computation